OK!: Other media

 OK!
 TV was an early-evening magazine program broadcast on Channel 5 as a brand extension of OK!
 Magazine.
-It replaced Live From Studio Five in February 2011 and was presented by Jenny Frost and Jeff Brazier, who replaced Kate Walsh and Matt Johnson in August 2011.
-A U.S. version of OK!TV aired from 2013 to 2016.
+It replaced Live from Studio Five in February 2011 and was presented by Jenny Frost and Jeff Brazier, who replaced Kate Walsh and Matt Johnson in August 2011.
+An American version of OK!
+TV aired from 2013 to 2016.

 OK!
 Insider is a weekly video podcast about the current issue of the magazine.
-It is written and presented by Layla Anna-Lee and Lizzie Cundy and produced by Simon Withington, and is available on the OK!
+It is written and presented by Layla Anna-Lee and Lizzie Cundy and produced by Simon Withington and is available on the OK!
 UK website.